 No school administrator wants to think about communicating during a crisis in his or her district, but proper planning can make the difference between maintaining community trust and losing it.
 Contact Beth Strike, Director of Creative Services & Communications, for support in reviewing your crisis communication protocols.
 Sample messages, as well as tips and resources are available.

 School administrators may request services from the Crisis Response Team by contacting their Central Rivers AEA regional administrator.
-If the regional administrator is unavailable, call or text the crisis team coordinator, Jody Albertson, at (641) 430-6483 or Judy Moser, at (319) 239-3951 or Dr. Beverly Plagge, at (641) -231-1327.
+If the regional administrator is unavailable, call or text the crisis team coordinator, Jody Albertson, at (641) 430-6483 or Dr. Beverly Plagge, at (641) -231-1327.

 Who we are